maccody/KanaChordPlus/software/dictionaries/README.md

       - Write out the Okurigana metadata that references the above Affix and Okurigana lists (lines 1379 - 1381).
     - Write out the list of Okurigana metadata pointers (lines 1384 - 1391).
     - Write out the Dictionary reading metadata structure referencing the list of Okurigana pointers.
 The Kanji metadata list pointer is set to NULL (lines 1392 - 1394).
-  - Write out the typedef for the Balanced BST to the file (lines 1396 - 1411).
+  - Write out the typedef for the Balanced BST structure to the file (lines 1396 - 1411).
   - Pull out the columns from the sorted dataframe df6Sort that are the Kana readings in integer form and byte string form and place them in a dataframe df6Sub.
 Sort df6Sub according to the integer form in ascending order (lines 1413 - 1417).
   - Pull out the sorted Kana reading in byte string form and print out the Balance BST structures using the helper function print_balanced_bst (lines 1419 - 1421).